Anyone care to take a wild guess on what camera this might be?

 collection of privately owned, rare and original images of Siam in the 19th century.

-It features images of the royal family, ceremonies, temples, palaces, fashion, transportation, Chao Praya river,… Continue
+It features images of the royal family, ceremonies, temples, palaces, fashion, transportation, Chao Praya river, scenes of daily life and the ethnic diversity found in… Continue

 Added by Michael Wong on October 26, 2010 at 11:38 —

 , to coincide with the opening of the new Galleries, details of the street photography exhibition based on the Museum's Historic Photographic Collection have been announced.

 Added by Michael Wong on October 24, 2010 at 14:27 —

 The National Archives has been developing a number of new and innovative ways of sharing, re-using

 One of them is the UK History Photo Finder

 which allows one to search and view digitised historical photographs of…

 Added by Michael Wong on October 24, 2010 at 14:24 —

 Added by Michael Wong on October 24, 2010 at 13:36 —